Taught course

 Course content

-You explore topics including:
+Explore topics including:

-• The physiological bases and practical applications of cognitive neuroscience techniques
+• the physiological bases and practical applications of cognitive neuroscience techniques

-• How brain activity translates into cognitive processes
+• how brain activity translates into cognitive processes

-• The theoretical and biological foundations of cognitive science
+• the theoretical and biological foundations of cognitive science

-• How brain damages impact on cognitive functions
+• how brain damages impact cognitive functions

-• Cognitive neuroscience of language
+• cognitive neuroscience of language

-• Cognitive neuropsychology of reading and face processing
+• cognitive neuropsychology of reading and face processing

 Information for international students

-Entry requirements - you can find international entry requirements for most countries on our website.
-If your country is not listed, please contact Postgraduate Admissions.
+Entry requirements: You can find international entry requirements for most countries on our international students webpage.
+If your country is not listed, please contact Postgraduate Admissions at pgadmit@essex.ac.uk.

-Pre-sessional English language courses - if you need to improve your English language skills before joining your main degree course, we offer pre-sessional English courses on our campuses in partnership with Kaplan International Pathways.
-To learn more, please visit our website.
+Pre-sessional English Language courses: If you need to improve your English language skills before joining your main degree course, we offer pre-sessional English courses on our campuses in partnership with Kaplan International Pathways.

 Fees and funding

 There are a wide range of funding options for postgraduate study, including scholarships, bursaries and alumni discounts.
-You can check your eligibility on our website.
+You can check your eligibility on our fees and funding webpage.

 Qualification, course duration and attendance options